cjacker/opensource-toolchain-stm32/README.md

 STSW-STM32077   STM32L1xx standard peripherals library
 ```

-You could notice there is no SPL for such as G4 or H7 etc, since SPL was deprecated, for such models, you should use Cube/HAL.
+You could already notice there is no SPL for such as stm32 G4 or H7, since SPL was deprecated, for such models, you should use Cube/HAL.

-The problem with SPL or EVT or Demo Suite is all these libraries lack of 'Makefile' support, but you can found some forked repo which contains a 'Makefile'.
+The problem of these SPLs is all of them lack 'Makefile' support and maybe also lack gcc supporting, most of them are designed to use with Keil MDK or other commercial IDE. but you may found some forked repo which port to GCC and Makefile.

-A lot of STM32 clones such as CH32F / GD32F also have this issue, their firmware library or StdPeriph library or EVT packages almost have the same project structure and code organization as STM32 SPL, I provided a demo project for GD32F470ZGT6 (LiangShan Pi board from JLC) to blink four LEDs.
+A lot of STM32 clones such as CH32F / GD32F also have this issue, I provided a demo project in this repo for GD32F470ZGT6 (LiangShan Pi board from JLC) to blink four LEDs.
 You can take is as reference how to write a Makefile for such libraries.

-As mentioned in bare metal programming section, you may also need to prepare a startup asm file (work with GCC) and a linker script. these files can be taken from libopencm3 or various other opensource projects.
-For stm32, you can also use stm32cubemx to generate the startup and linker script files, but it will not covered by this tutorial.
+Also I make a '[ch32f evt convertor](https://github.com/cjacker/ch32f_evt_makefile_gcc_project_template)' to help developers convert the official WCH EVT packages to support GCC and Makefile.

 Use LiangShan Pi with GD32F470ZGT6 as example, there is a demo project in this repo, the 'GD32F4xx_Firmware_Library' directly comes from GD32 official Demo Suite without any modifications.
 What I added is a linker script and a startup asm file for gd32f470, the 'led' dir contains blink source codes and a 'Makefile':